zulip/zulip/docs/subsystems/markdown.md

 implementation, the easiest way to do this is as follows:

 1. Login to your development server.
-2. Stop your Zulip server with ctrl-C, leaving the browser open.
+2. Stop your Zulip server with Ctrl-C, leaving the browser open.
 3. Compose and send the messages you'd like to test.
 They will be locally echoed using the frontend rendering.